Computer-Programming-B/Computus/README.md

 1. Let y be the year.
 2. Divide y by 19 and call the remainder a.
 Ignore the quotient.
 3. Divide y by 100 to get an integer quotient b and a remainder c.
-4. Divide b by 4 to get a quotient d and a remainder e.
+4. Divide b by 4 to get an integer quotient d and a remainder e.
-5. Divide 8 * b + 13 by 25 to get a quotient g.
+5. Divide 8 * b + 13 by 25 to get an integer quotient g.
 Ignore the remainder.
 6. Divide 19 * a + b - d - g + 15 by 30 to get a remainder h.
 Ignore the quotient.
 7. Divide c by 4 to get a quotient j and a remainder k.
 8. Divide a + 11 * h by 319 to get a quotient m.
 Ignore the remainder.